 I'm working at SeeClickFix, a civic tech app that lets citizens report municipal issues to local governments.
 I help develop and manage the front-end of the web apps.
 This includes managing our design system, bringing us in line with federal accessibility standards, and building out UIs for pages and components.

 Plus, when I do it right, it's just fun.
 When I do it wrong...that's another matter.

-I'm working through lots of programming and career articles on my list.
-Here are the articles I'm going to read and potentially take notes on.
-For more in-depth knowledge, I try to find time to read through Heydon Pickering's Inclusive Design Patterns and Inclusive Components books, or technical books on Ruby and object-oriented programming.
+I'm almost always working through lots of career articles and podcasts on my list.
+For more in-depth knowledge, I try to find time to read through books on fundamental programming skills, web accessibility, or object-oriented Ruby code.

 I have a long list of "for fun" books I've purchased from the library, book sales, book stores, and my book dealers.
 They range from fantasy dystopias, John Grisham legal thrillers, creative nonfiction, and political satire.
 If you're curious about my full list you can actually see it here.

 In my spare time I often visit MakeHaven to work on craft and art projects.
 Most involve laser and vinyl cutting, although I'm starting to include more art materials like acryllics.
 I enjoy it since hands-on work is a nice break from coding and writing, and is a fun way to express myself and my love of anime artwork.
 The MakeHaven community is also amazing and supportive to all its makers.

 When I'm not making use of the laser cutter, I'm usually either reading or playing some video games.
 If I'm lucky, I'll be playing tabletop or guessing games with the folks at Elm City Games.

 I'm residing in a cozy apartment in New Haven, CT.
 I'm enjoying the pizza and trying to visit all the bookstores, so I don't have plans to move anytime soon.
 I'm grateful and lucky to live alone and within walking distance of my job.